Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

 3) Time is on their side.
 Once they have your attention, then they have you hooked into going through an often lengthy back and forth process of discovery before presenting a concrete offer.
 By the end of the discovery process, the owner has invested significant time and perhaps has emotionally committed to the idea of selling.
 The buyer has also had more opportunity to build rapport.
 All of this creates leverage for the buyer because you are inevitably faced with the question of “Do I take this offer or go through this exhaustive process again with someone else?”.
 (I call this deal fatigue)

 As an agency owner, you will likely only ever sell a business one or two times in your life.
 The only way that you’ll ever know that you received the best offer for your business is to prepare it for market and simultaneously solicit offers from multiple prospects.
+Avoid falling for someone else’s bait and bait your own hook.
 Like in fishing, expertise and having the right tools has a drastic impact on the quality of the outcome so hire a professional to handle the process for you.
 We’re exceptionally good at this game.
+Read my article “Four Reasons to Hire an M&A Advisor” for more information.